MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/platform-capabilities-and-apis/holographic-remoting-coordinate-system-synchronization-wmr.md

 # Coordinate System Synchronization with Holographic Remoting and the Windows Mixed Reality API

-With the Windows Mixed Reality API, the user coordinate systems is wrapped into a [SpatialStationaryFrameOfReference](/uwp/api/windows.perception.spatial.spatialstationaryframeofreference).
+With the Windows Mixed Reality API, the user coordinate system is wrapped into a [SpatialStationaryFrameOfReference](/uwp/api/windows.perception.spatial.spatialstationaryframeofreference).

 > [!TIP]
 > A simple example can be found in the remote and player samples inside the [Holographic Remoting samples github repository](https://github.com/microsoft/MixedReality-HolographicRemoting-Samples).